Search by Keyword

 While working with this formula would be excellent training for an aspiring songwriter, the most successful and prolific songwriting team of our generation did not have such a luxury.
 John Lennon and Paul McCartney were straddled with an extremely busy schedule during their formative years.
 Looking at 1964 alone, they performed an extensive 18-day marathon concert season in Paris, played throughout London, entered into the whirlwind of American Beatlemania for the first time, filmed their first motion picture, embarked on their first international tour and recorded two full albums as well as singles and an EP.

 In between all of this, while stuck in hotel rooms and on planes, they wrote 22 original songs.
 Most of these were written just days before the scheduled recording dates, many of them actually finished in the recording studio while they were recording them.
-With input from their producer George Martin, final touches on arrangements were suggested and implemented "on the fly."
+With input from the group's producer George Martin, appropriate final touches on arrangements were suggested and implemented "on the fly."

-Since so many amazingly successful and admired compositions were premiered to the world in this year, one has to admit that the Lennon / McCartney songwriting team were something quite special.
+Since there had been so many amazingly successful and admired compositions premiered to the world in this year, one has to admit that the Lennon / McCartney songwriting team were something quite special.
 They had a unique formula of their own, one that flies against all logic when it comes to studying the proposed recipe for songwriting you'll read about in books.

 One incredible example of this is the title song they wrote for their first movie "A Hard Day's Night."
 This made-to-order composition was written very quickly and finished in the studio on very short notice, but went on to become a hugely successful #1 hit all over the world and wound up winning The Beatles a Grammy Award.